hexadivine/ctf_writeups/notes/methodology/privilege-escalation/linux/README.md

 ## ps Command

-The `ps` command is an effective way to see the running processes on a Linux system.
-Typing `ps` on your terminal will show processes for the current shell.
+`ps` show processes for the current shell.

 The output of the `ps` (Process Status) will show the following;